 At Big Acrylic, we enjoy speaking with our customers.
 Whether it’s to provide simple information to a potential customer, go over the specifics of an order, or answer questions for a customer on a limited budget; we’re glad to help anyone who reaches out for assistance.
 Even though we provide a wealth of information on our website, sometimes customers need to get their specific questions answered by a member of our knowledgeable staff, and we’re always happy to help.

-A few weeks ago we got in touch with a company that offers a special application we use on our acrylics.
+A few weeks ago, we got in touch with a company that offers a special application we use on our acrylics.
 The exact service they provide isn’t important, what’s important is the way our communication was handled by the company’s staff.
 The person I spoke to was pleasant and responded kindly to my questions.
-During the call she even offered free shipping for all of our orders.
-I was pleased with the call and optimistic about doing business with them.
-After I placed the order, I noticed that shipping costs were added.
+During the call, she even offered free shipping for all of our orders.
+Pleased with the call, and optimistic about doing business with them, I placed an order.
+After I placed the order, I noticed a charge for shipping costs.
 I assumed it was an oversight and didn’t raise the issue.
 I planned to do a great deal of business with the company and assumed the problem would be remedied on subsequent orders.

 Upon delivery, I again noticed problems getting the product to fit perfectly.
 I emailed the company and later called again to get the matter resolved.
 To my dismay, the associate who was so helpful during the first call was anything but this time.